hashgraph/hedera-services/docs/transaction-prechecks.md

   * The serialized size of the `Transaction` exceeded 6144 bytes, which is the maximum allowed by the Platform.
 - `TRANSACTION_TOO_MANY_LAYERS`
-  * The deserialized `TransactionBody` contained an excessively nested complex key (roughly 20+ levels of nested `ThesholdKey`s).
+  * The deserialized `TransactionBody` contained an overly nested complex key (roughly 20+ levels of nested `ThesholdKey`s).

 ## :memo:&nbsp; Failed syntax checks